Office Hours: By Arrangement

 Evil and Conflict Resolution

-Dr. Gould co-founded Portland State University's Graduate Program in Conflict Resolution in 1993 and serves as its director.
+Dr. Gould co-founded Portland State University's Graduate Program in Conflict Resolution in 1993 and served as its director until 2015.
 He also served a three-year term as Chair of PSU's Philosophy Department.
 He has presented a wide variety of papers, workshops, and seminars in topics related to philosophy and conflict resolution, including peace education, informal logic, ethics, and hate studies.

 In 1984, he co-founded the Oregon Peace Institute with Congresswoman Elizabeth Furse, and continues to serve on OPI's Board of Directors.
 More recently, he co-founded the Northwest Institute for Conflict Resolution, the Peace and Conflict Studies Consortium, and the Newhall Nonviolence Institute.